 The KPI for Masters application was set for 8,197.
 Masters applications have dropped from 6,305 (Fall 2015) to 5,924 (Fall 2017), a decrease in applications of 381.
 NJIT established standard marketing campaign tracking practices by tracking generated website traffic via Google Analytics (GA).
 The next phase will be signing a comprehensive marketing contract with “Spark 451” for targeted marketing.
 (50% Complete for graduate programs)

 1.1.1.2 Communicate the benefits of an NJIT degree more effectively.
-This will create awareness of the academic community and articulate the rigor of the NJIT curriculum:
+This will create awareness of the academic community and articulate the opportunities of the NJIT curriculum:

 The Offices of Admissions and Strategic Communication have developed key marketing points that all marketing materials are based on, including academic reputation, research, location, cost, and student life.
 Also, comprehensive marketing strategies which include print ads, digital ads, and social media marketing have been developed.
 NJIT is scheduled to implement a new communication software called “Slate” to help track and analyze the recruitment efforts.
 This tactic will be assessed by analyzing communication outcomes.
 (50% Complete)